 How Chase savings accounts compare to top-yielding banks

 Chase offers savings accounts with yields that are next to nothing.
-Even the payout on its top-yielding account is low and would require you to jump through a series of hoops to get the best rate, including keeping an extremely high balance.
-The effort required to earn the APY might not be worth that low-dollar reward when there are all kinds of options offering a higher payout.
+Even the payout on its top-yielding account is low and requires a minimum number of transactions and a linked checking account to get the best rate.

 Other savings options at Chase

-In addition to savings accounts, Chase offers certificates of deposits, or CDs, to assist with building your savings.
-You can choose to save with traditional CDs or retirement CDs to match your savings goals; however, you can find higher yields elsewhere.
+In addition to savings accounts, Chase offers certificates of deposits to assist with building your savings.
+Traditional CDs and retirement CDs are available, though the rates for Chase’s CDs are also comparatively low and higher yields can be found elsewhere.